 Fastq read files were processed on the Galaxy instance of the IHPE (http://bioinfo.univ-perp.fr)

 (Giardine et al. 2005).
 Quality control and initial cleaning of the reads were performed using the filter by quality program (version 1.0.0) based on the FASTX-toolkit (Blankenberg et al. 2010).
 Reads having fewer than 90% of bases having a Phred quality score ≤ 26 were discarded (probability of 2.5 incorrect base call out of 1000, and a base call accuracy of 99.75%).
 Adaptors used for sequencing were removed using the cutadapt program version 1.6 (Martin 2011).
 All paired-end reads were aligned using RNAstar software under default parameters, with at least 66% of the bases being required to align to the reference, and a maximum of ten mismatches per read (Dobin et al. 2013).
-The Pocillopora damicornis sensu lato reference genome used in this study (manuscript in preparation) consisted of a draft assembly of 25,553 contigs (352 Mb total) and N50 = 171,375 bp.
+The Pocillopora damicornis sensu lato reference genome used in this study (Vidal-Dupiol et al. 2019) consisted of a draft assembly of 25,553 contigs (352 Mb total) and N50 = 171,375 bp.
 The resulting transcriptome served as the reference for reads mapping, and a GTF annotation file was constructed using cufflink/cuffmerge (Trapnell et al. 2010).
 HTseq was used to produce count files for genes (Anders et al. 2015).
 The DESeq2 package was used to estimate the normalized abundances of the transcripts, and to calculate differential gene expression for samples between the control temperature and the stress temperature for each locality (Love et al. 2014), considering the different genotypes (three biological replicates for each genotype) and using default parameters.
 We next analyzed genes according to their expression patterns among the different colonies and temperature treatments.
 Genes were clustered manually into six groups according to their differential expression levels: common over-expressed genes, NC-specific over-expressed genes, Om-specific over-expressed genes, common under-expressed genes, NC-specific under-expressed genes, and Om-specific under-expressed genes.
 Cluster 3.0 (de Hoon et al. 2004) and Treeview (Saldanha 2004) were used to build the heatmap.

 Discriminant analysis of principal components (DAPC):